Wausau, Wisconsin

-Wausau (/ˈwɔːsɔː/ WAW-saw) is a city in Marathon County, Wisconsin, United States, and its county seat.
-Located along the Wisconsin River, it had a population of 39,994 at the 2020 census, while the Wausau metropolitan statistical area including all of Marathon County had a population of 138,000.
-The city's suburbs include Schofield, Weston, Mosinee, Maine, Rib Mountain, Kronenwetter, and Rothschild.
+Wausau (/ˈwɔːsɔː/ WAH-sah or Wə-sə) is a city in Marathon County, Wisconsin, United States, and its county seat.
+It is located on the Wisconsin River in central Wisconsin and had a population of 39,994 at the 2020 census.
+The Wausau metropolitan statistical area, consisting solely of Marathon County, had a population of 138,013.

-Wausau was originally inhabited by various indigenous peoples, including the Ojibwe, and was settled by European immigrants in the mid-19th century.
-It developed as a lumbering center due to its access to abundant pine forests and river transport.
-Over time, the local economy diversified to include paper manufacturing, insurance, advanced manufacturing, and healthcare.
-Cultural institutions such as the Leigh Yawkey Woodson Art Museum and Grand Theater contribute to the city's arts scene, while popular recreational attractions include Granite Peak Ski Area, Rib Mountain State Park, and the Wisconsin River.
+The Wausau area was inhabited by various indigenous peoples, including the Ojibwe.
+It was settled by European immigrants in the mid-19th century and developed as a lumbering center due to its access to pine forests and river transport.
+Cultural and recreational attractions in Wausau include the Grand Theater, Granite Peak Ski Area, Rib Mountain State Park, Leigh Yawkey Woodson Art Museum, and the Wisconsin River.